Governance

 To be eligible to apply at Williamsburg, your student must meet the following:

-- Intent to enroll full-time or in our Homeschool Enrichment (HSE) program: Full-time students must take a full load of classes, and high school students must be on a path to graduation; HSE students must take 2-3 classes (1 of them being core)
+- Intend to enroll full-time: Students must take a full load of classes, and high school students must be on a path to graduation

 - Sole curriculum provider: For our school to pay your student's tuition, it must be your child's only state-funded curriculum provider